Steven Mnuchin Says NFL Players Can 'Do Free Speech On Their Own Time'

 Host Martha Raddatz also asked Mnuchin about Trump referring to players as “sons of bitches.”

-“I think the president can use whatever language he wants to use,” Munchin responded.
+“I think the president can use whatever language he wants to use,” Mnuchin responded.